DS-100/textbook/notebooks/ch15/bias_cv.md

 ## K-Fold Cross-Validation

-In Chapter 14.3, we mentioned the method of the **train-validation split** method to simulate test error through the validation set.
+The **train-validation split** method is a good method to simulate test error through the validation set.
 However, with this method the validation error may be prone to high variance because the evaluation of the error may depend heavily on which points end up in the training and validation sets.

 To tackle this problem, we can run the train-validation split multiple times on the same dataset.
 The dataset is divided into *k* equally-sized subsets (*$k$ folds*), and the train-validation split is repeated *k* times.
 Each time, one of the *k* folds is used as the validation set, and the remaining *k-1* folds are used as the training set.
 We report the model's final validation error as the average of the $ k $ validation errors from each trial.
 This method is called **k-fold cross-validation**.
 The biggest advantage of this method is that every data point is used for validation exactly once and for training *k-1* times.